 In a nutshell, the Epicure knives lineup is an excellent addition to the Wusthof line of knives.

-In Wusthof Knives Review, the last but not the least in the forged line of knives is the Grand Prix line of knives.
-Grand Prix is the entry-level knife in forged line of knives from Wusthof.
+Grand Prix is the Best Chef Knife Under 200.
+Its the last but not the least chef knife in the forged line of knives.
+Grand Prix is the best entry-level wusthof knives.

 For the grand Prix, we have the same blade type and cutting profile as the Culinar and the Classic.